minedelve/mytril/docs/styles/typography/+page.md

 ---
-title: Typography Utility Classes for Responsive Text Styling
+title: Typography utility classes for responsive text styling
 description: Control text size, font weight, alignment, and more with Mytril's typography utility classes.
 Easily apply responsive styles for text across different breakpoints in your projects.
 ---